Willie Herrón: Early life and education

+Work

 Born in Los Angeles, Willie Herrón III's artistic career spans over forty years of performance and conceptual art, including music composition (member of Los Illegals and founder of ELA's Vex Club), as well as the design and execution of murals.
-Herrón was also one of the founding members of ASCO, the East Los Angeles based Chicano artists collective (1972 to 1987).

 He completed six restorations of the historic 1984 Olympic Freeway Murals, Los Angeles 2012-2017, commissioned by the Mural Conservancy of Los Angeles.
 Herrón restored Kent Twitchell's "Lita Albuquerque Monument" and Glenna Avila's "L.A.
 Freeway Kids" in 2012 and Frank Romero's "Going to the Olympics" in 2013.

 Including the 1973 "Moratorium: the Black and White Mural" in Estrada Courts, Los Angeles 2016-2017.

+He was a founding member of the punk band, Los Illegals.
+He co-owns a commercial design studio.

+In 2024, Herrón's work as part of Asco was included in Xican-a.o.x.
+Body a major group exhibition at the Pérez Art Museum Miami, Florida, highlighting the works of Chicano artists from the 1960s to the present.